 It may feel outside of the grasp of the average traveler to do something to “change the world.”
 This should not prevent us from caring deeply about the places we visit and the people with whom we interact.
 In fact, this orientation helps counter-balance the challenging circumstances and turbulent world we are likely to behold when we get amongst it.

-The events of 2015 underscore this.
+Events from the last years underscore this.
 Many of the places we visit do, too.

 Adopting this approach isn’t always easy.
 In fact, it’s often among the least comfortable options available.
 So why do it?
 The more we attempt to understand each other without judgment the better able we are to truly connect with one another.
 This connection is a win and delivers immediate returns to the one making the attempt.
 The effects are also long-term, for the generosity built into caring is selfishly good for one's own health.

 What does this have to do with travel?

 It is this deep caring – for people, our environment, ourselves – that determines what of the world we and our children will have left to live in…and to visit.

 In this way, actions that cascade from a mindset of caring really do “change the world.”